grpc-ecosystem/grpc-spring/CONTRIBUTING.md

 ##Code Formatting
 Code formatting is enforced using the [Spotless](https://github.com/diffplug/spotless) Gradle plugin or Maven plugin.
-You can use `gradle spotlessApply` or `mvn spotless:apply` to format new code.
+You can use `gradle spotlessJavaApply` or `mvn spotless:apply` to format new code.
 Formatter and import order settings for Eclipse are available in the repository under [extra/eclipse-formatter.xml](extra/eclipse/eclipse-formatter.xml)